top of page

 Transiting the UK en -route to another country.

-🚨 Red Flag Check (Duration): If you plan to stay for longer than six months, you must seek entry clearance before travelling, and your purpose must align with the Medical or Academic exceptions.
+🚨 Red Flag Check (Duration): If you plan to stay for longer than six months, you must seek entry clearance before travelling, and your purpose must align specifically with the Medical or Academic exceptions.

 1.2 Visa National vs. Non-Visa National: Understanding Your Process